Of all the common job interview questions out there, ‘What are your weaknesses?’ is one of the most daunting.

 Example 1

 “One aspect of my career that I know needs work is my willingness to ask for help.
-When I hit a wall with a project, my instinct is to come up with a solution all on my own, which can really slow things down.
-I know the quality of my work would be much better if I took the time to reach out to team members to make the most of their diverse knowledge and skill sets.
+When I hit a wall with a project, my instinct is to come up with a solution on my own, which can really slow things down.
+I know the quality of my work would be better if I took the time to reach out to team members to make the most of their diverse knowledge and skills.

 Example 2

 “My public speaking skills are one part of my professional life that I’m keen to develop.
-While my role as a writer doesn’t require these on a regular basis, I believe my shyness gets in the way of me speaking up and offering my opinion during meetings, which my manager mentioned could be improved in a recent evaluation.
+While my role as a writer doesn’t require these on a regular basis, I believe my shyness gets in the way of me offering my opinion during meetings, which my manager mentioned I could improve on in a recent evaluation.

 Example 3